 All Panel members are rural GPAs with a minimum of three years post Fellowship rural anaesthesia experience who have been trained in the peer review process by Learn EM.
 RDWA funds Panel Members to attend on site at your usual hospital to undertake an observation day and provide structured feedback to you.

-To request a Peer Review Program, please email Jo Rayner, Manager GP Services who will assess your eligibility.
+To request a Peer Review Program, please email firstname.lastname@example.org and we will contact you to assess your eligibility.

 If eligible to take part in the Program, you will be sent a list of panel members.
 You can then choose three panel members, and one of those three will be chosen to conduct the peer review according to availability.